edgedb/easy-edgedb/chapter4/index.md

 We won't keep `is_single` in the type definition though, because it's not useful enough for our game.

 You might be curious about how computed links and properties are represented in databases on the back end.
 They are interesting because they {ref}`don't show up in the actual database <docs:ref_datamodel_computed>`, and only appear when you query them.
-And of course you don't specify the type because the computed expression itself determines the type.
+Computed links also don't specify the type because the expression itself determines the type.
 You can kind of imagine this when you look at a query with a quick computed variable like `select country_name := 'Romania'`.
 Here, `country_name` is computed every time we do a query, and the type is determined to be a string.
 A computed link or property on a type does the same thing.
 But nevertheless, they still work in the same way as all other links and properties because the instructions for the computed ones are part of the type itself and do not change.
 In other words, they are a bit different on the back but the same up front.

 ## Ways to tell time

 We will now learn about time, because it might be important for our game.
 Remember, vampires can only go outside at night.

-The part of Romania where Jonathan Harker is has an average sunrise of around 7 am and a sunset of 7 pm.
+The part of Romania that Jonathan Harker is visiting has an average sunrise of around 7 am and a sunset of 7 pm.
 This changes by season, but to keep it simple we will just use 7 am and 7 pm to decide if it's day or night.

-EdgeDB uses two major types for time.
+EdgeDB uses two major types for time:

 - `std::datetime`, which is very precise and always has a timezone.
 Times in `datetime` use the ISO 8601 standard.
-- `cal::local_datetime`, which doesn't worry about timezone.
+- `cal::local_datetime`, which doesn't worry about the timezone.

 There are two others that are almost the same as `cal::local_datetime`: